 If the UE is not authorized to use the ProSe application ID contained in the DISCOVERY_REQUEST message, the 5G DDNMF shall send the DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #3 "UE authorization failure".

-If the UE requests a country-specific ProSe application ID for a country that does not correspond to the country of its HPLMN and the 5G DDNMF has not authorized the UE to announce in that country, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #8 "Scope violation in Prose application ID".
+If the UE requests a country-specific ProSe application ID for a country that does not correspond to the country of its HPLMN or its subscribed SNPN and the 5G DDNMF has not authorized the UE to announce in that country, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #8 "Scope violation in Prose application ID".

-If the UE requests a country-specific ProSe application ID for a country that does not correspond to the country of its HPLMN and the 5G DDNMF has no agreement to access the country-wide ProSe application ID database of that country, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #8 "Scope violation in Prose application ID".
+If the UE requests a country-specific ProSe application ID for a country that does not correspond to the country of its HPLMN or its subscribed SNPN and the 5G DDNMF has no agreement to access the country-wide ProSe application ID database of that country, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #8 "Scope violation in Prose application ID".

 If the discovery entry ID contained in the DISCOVERY_REQUEST message is unknown to the 5G DDNMF and the requested timer is set to zero, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value # 10 "Unknown or invalid discovery entry ID".